clearlysid/tauri-plugin-decorum/README.md

 # tauri-plugin-decorum

-A Tauri plugin (v2.0 only for now) that gives you convenient ways to:

-1. Create transparent/overlay-style titlebars on Windows and macOS.
-2. Inset the macOS traffic light positions.
+Being a designer, I'm _very_ particular about window decorations.
+This Tauri plugin (for v2+ only, atm) is an opinionated take on titlebars and solves my gripes with the default ones by:
+1. retaining most native features (like Windows Snap Layout)
+2. not feeling too _disconnected_ from the rest of the app, by being transparent and blending in better
+3. offering custom inset for window controls that are often not aligned well with the rest of the contents

 ![demo](./wheeee.gif)

-Being a designer, I'm _very_ particular about window decorations.
-This plugin is an opinionated take on titlebars and solves my three gripes with the default ones:
-1. it retains most native features (like Windows Snap Layout)
-2. they doesn't feel _disconnected_ from the rest of your app and uses transparency to blend in
-3. they window controls often aren't aligned well with the rest of the contents

 ## Installation and Usage